 The statistical analysis that we conducted for this research was a multivariate logistic regression, performed for each immigration group separately in order to compare coefficients and thus, the influence of each predictor on the reported experience of discrimination.
-Five regression models were conducted, each model represent a different form of discrimination, hence each model represent a different dependent variable; Model A: ‘Discrimination at work’, Model B: ‘Discrimination
+Five regression models were conducted, with each model representing a different form of discrimination; hence each model represents a different dependent variable.
+Model A: Discrimination at work, Model B: Discrimination